UniversalDependencies/UD_English-LinES/README.txt

-English_LinES
+# Summary

-This treebank is the English half of the LinES Parallel Treebank 1.0 with the original dependency annotation first automatically converted into Universal Dependencies and then partially reviewed.
-LinES contains segments from seven different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
+UD English_LinES is the English half of the LinES Parallel Treebank with the original dependency annotation first automatically converted into Universal Dependencies and then partially reviewed.
+Its contents cover literature, an online manual and Europarl data.

+# Introduction

+UD English_LinES is the English half of the LinES Parallel Treebank with UD annotations.
+The majority of segments are from literature but there is also a section with online manual data and one section with Europarl data.
+All segments have an associated translation in the UD Swedish_LinES treebank (with the same segment index).
+The original dependency annotation was first automatically converted to Universal Dependencies and then partially reviewed (Ahrenberg, 2015).
+In January-February 2017 it was converted to UD version 2 and again reviewed for errors.
+With version 2.1 lemma information has been added.

+The treebank is being developed continuously.

+# Acknowledgements

+Three of the source texts were collected as part of the Linköping Translation Corpus Corpus (Merkel, 1999).
 The treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council (Ahrenberg, 2007).
-It is being developed continuously.

-All sub-corpora are English originals with Swedish translations found in the treebank Swedish_Lines.
-If you would like to get files with word alignments, please contact Lars Ahrenberg.
+# Details on the source texts

+UD English_LinES contains segments from seven different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
+The treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council (Ahrenberg, 2007).

 Five of the sub-corpora are taken from literary works: